< back

 As we observed the research sessions, we made use of Miro to capture insights, which enabled us to swiftly synthesise the findings real-time and validate if the features could address the unmet needs or uplift customer satisfaction.
 As a result, after evaluating the desirability and viability of the ideas, we concluded the Strategy Phase with a suggested list of prioritised features for MVP implementation, while senior stakeholders socialised the servicing strategy internally and continued to plan for implementation.

-Building the MVP across customer and agent channels
+Building the MVP across customer and agent channels to facilitate policy application and onboarding journey

-As the UX Designer, I started off with defining the high-level view of the experience by mapping out the happy path of the end-to-end journey - from customer getting in touch for the initial enquiry conversation with agent, agent triggering the portal activation for customer to submit documents, agent reviewing and submitting the application, to customer making payment and activating their account upon application approval.
-Then, I worked with the BAs to understand the exceptional use cases and complex scenarios (e.g. insured is not the policy owner, multiple insured, change of requests, etc) so as to map out those journeys accordingly.
+As the UX Designer, I started off with defining the high-level view of the experience by mapping out the happy path of the end-to-end journey across the agent and customer channels - from initial enquiry conversation, agent processing the the application, customer using the digital channel to submit documents and signatures, agent reviewing the application, to customer making payment and activating their account upon application approval.

 After aligning the journeys with Product Owner, I further zoomed into one level down to define the detail user flows (e.g. every step flow, elements interactions, error case handlings and scenario-based variations) for each of the channels.
 UI Designers then worked with Design System to create hi-fi mock ups.